caiocobacho/SeleniumTestProject/README.md

+//
-#Just learning about C# automation for backend units tests.
+Just learning about C# automation for backend units tests.